OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 6. Scroll up and verify that your updated embedded CSS now appears in the code.

-7. Click the `Preview` button and observe that the color of the `Help` link in the SIW has changed to white.
+7. Click the `Preview` button and observe that the color of the `Help` link in the SIW has changed to cyan.

 ![Preview bg color change](./.tour-resources/preview-link.gif)

 ### Save and Publish Changes

 If there's time remaining, feel free to continue tinkering and finding out what else you can customize here.
-When you're done, click the `Save and Publish` button in the Sign-In Page Code Editor.
+When you're done, confirm the custom code change by clicking the `Save and Publish` button in the Sign-In Page Code Editor.
+There will be a modal dialog that pops up.
+Confirm the save and publish by clicking the appropriate button.

 ### ✅ Checkpoint

 At this point, you've investigated additional customizations you can make to the Sign-In Page by using the embedded Sign-In Page Code Editor.

+### Lab 2.4: Configure the Redirect Apps to Use the Custom Domain

+🎯 **Objective:** Configure the redirect applications we set up previously to use the custom domain when redirecting users to the Okta-hosted Sign In Widget.

+🎬 **Scenario** When users authenticate into an Okta Ice app that uses the Okta-hosted Sign In Widget, they should be redirected to the widget through the custom URL rather than the Okta URL.

+⏱️ **Duration:** 10 minutes

+⚠️ **Prerequisite:** Lab 2-1

+### Configure the Authorization Server Issuer URI

+We're going to configure the default Okta Authorization Server to to use either our Okta org URL or our custom URL as an Issuer URI -- depending on what our client application expects.

+1. Ensure you're logged into the Okta Admin Dashboard as `oktatraining`
+2. In the Admin menu, navigate to `Security` > `API`
+3. Within the **Authorization Servers** table, local the `default` entry and click the blue pencil icon.
+4. On the following screen, click `Edit`
+5. In the `Issuer` section, select `Dynamic` from the drop down menu.
+6. Click `Save`
+7. **Logout** of Okta.

+### Copy Redirect Applications

+Copy the `redirect` folder from the Module 1 folder to this workspace.

+### Edit the Customer Rewards App

+Notice that `rewards.html` has been opened here for you and that the line defining `baseOktaURL` is highlighted.

+Change the value of `baseOktaURL` so that it corresponds to your newly configured custom URL (e.g., https://oktaice########.coffee-ice.com).
+Save your `rewards.html` file.

+### Edit the Franchisee CRM App

+Notice that `crm.html` has been opened here for you and that the line defining `baseOktaURL` is highlighted.

+Change the value of `baseOktaURL` so that it corresponds to your newly configured custom URL (e.g., https://oktaice########.coffee-ice.com).
+Save your `crm.html` file.

+## Test Signing in with a Custom Domain

+1. If you're not already logged out of Okta, log out now.

+2. Open a terminal in VSCode and launch the web server with this command:

+`python -m http.server 8080`

+3. Once the web server is successfully launched, you'll see the following message in the terminal: `Serving HTTP on :: port 8080 (http://[::]:8080/) ...`

+4. Open the Chrome browser and navigate to http://localhost:8080

+5. Click on `Customer Rewards (Redirect)`

+6. Notice that you are now redirected to the Okta-hosted Sign In Widget via your custom URL!

+7. Optionally log in as `soraya.esfeh@oktaice.com` / `Tra!nme4321` and log out when finished.

+### ✅ Checkpoint

+At this point, you've set up the Rewards and CRM applications to use the custom domain when redirecting to the Okta-hosted Sign In Widget for authentication.

 ### 🎉 End of Module 2 Labs